cfle/In-Vivo-Ephys-Code/README.txt

-Feel free to use any and all of this code for your own uses, but When using any of this code in a paper, please, cite this GitHub repository https://github.com/cfle/cfle and the paper "Beta-bursting in the Retrosplenial Cortex is a neurophysiological correlate of environmental novelty which is disrupted in a mouse model of Alzheimer’s disease pathology." by C.Walsh et al.(WORKING TITLE)
+Feel free to use any and all of this code for your own uses, but When using any of this code in a paper, please, cite this GitHub repository https://github.com/cfle/In-Vivo-Ephys-Code and the paper "Beta-bursting in the Retrosplenial Cortex is a neurophysiological correlate of environmental novelty which is disrupted in a mouse model of Alzheimerâ€™s disease pathology." by C.Walsh et al.(WORKING TITLE)

 Due to the specific file formatting, data storage, experimental procedure etc,